-No, as long as you have not already reported on the goal in a previous summary form, units may select any goal(s) they are going to report on in their annual summary form as long as progress has been made.
-Units should be prepared to report out on any goals not selected, on subsequent summary form submissions.
+No, units may select which goal(s) they are going to report on in their annual summary form as long as progress has been made on the goal they are selecting.
+Units should be prepared to report out on any goals not selected on subsequent summary form submissions.